sequenceiq/hadoop-docker/README.md

 # Start a container

-In order to use the Docker image you have just build or pulled use:
+In order to use the Docker image you have just built or pulled use:

 **Make sure that SELinux is disabled on the host.
 If you are using boot2docker you don't need to do anything.**